 You want the most affordable flagship foldable

-Well, the Z Flip 3 isn’t exactly affordable, but it is the cheapest of the new foldables on the market.
-If you want to try foldable phone tech out while spending as little as possible, get the Z Flip 3.
+Well, the Z Flip 3 isn’t exactly affordable, but it is the cheapest of the foldables currently on the market.
+If you want to try foldable phone tech out while spending as little as possible, get the Z Flip 3 (or wait for the Z Flip 4, which might cost even less)

 You want a pocketable phone